h0tw1r3/uxme/README.md

 * OSD mouse wheel support _(MEWUI)_
 * In-game clock _(mameuifx)_
 * [MEWUI][mewui] _(dankan1890)_
+* Change working directory on startup
+* Mechanical systems (pinball) not compiled

 *Features that came from related projects or forums may have been refactored for easy cherry-picking by others.*
 *Applicable credits are designated in ().
 If you would like information added here, [submit an issue][issue].*